 As mentioned above, certain foods on the acidic list — like eggs, meat and walnuts — might not be alkalizing, but don’t let that scare you away from eating them.
 They contain a host of health benefits like antioxidants and omega-3 fatty acids.

-A healthy balance is what we are shooting for where pH is concerned; it is also possible to become too alkaline, so extremes in either direction are not ideal.
+A healthy balance is what we are shooting for where dietary pH is concerned.
 Eating a variety of foods, focusing on quality, and addressing other lifestyle concerns are all important for maintaining homeostasis (balance).

 Final Thoughts on Achieving pH Balance